RyotaBannai/rxjs/README.md

   () => console.log('Observer got a complete notification')
 );
 ```
-> `A Pipeable Operator` is a function that takes an Observable as its input and returns another Observable.
-It is a pure operation: the previous Observable stays unmodified.
-- These include, `filter(...)`, and `mergeMap(...)`
-- A `Pipeable Operator` is essentially a pure function which `takes one Observable as input` and `generates another Observable as output`. `Subscribing to the output Observable will also subscribe to the input Observable`.
-### Categories of operators
-- creation
-- transformation
-- filtering
-- joining
-- multicasting
-- error handling
-- utility
-- etc.
 - [full details](https://rxjs-dev.firebaseapp.com/api)
 ### Subject, Subscription
 - `Subscriptions` can also be put together, so that a call to an unsubscribe() of one Subscription may unsubscribe multiple Subscriptions.
 You can do this by "`adding`" one subscription into another.